KPI’s (Key Performance Indicators) are adopted across the entire customer support industry. But what are they and why are they so important?

 KPI’s are a quantifiable measure of performance over time for a specific objective.
 KPIs provide targets for teams to shoot for, milestones to gauge progress, and insights that help people across the organization make better decisions.

-Customer Satisfaction Score – measures your customers’ satisfaction with the service they receive.
+Customer Satisfaction Scores measures your customers’ satisfaction with the service they receive.
 Customers are sent a short survey after an interaction with someone in the Support team asking them to rate the help they received.

 A very popular metric used almost universally.
 However if you follow our previous blogs/posts you would know our issue with surveys.
 Surveys only typically receive a 2% response rate and from those who reply, they are biased as they are usually either really happy or really mad at the service provided.

 This is a great metric for support leaders to be using.
-Although it’s time consuming to get the data, having a high Quality Score is important and serves as good benchmarks for agents and centres to shoot for.
+Although it’s time consuming to get the data from manual process like call checklist, having a high Quality Score is important and serves as good benchmarks for agents and centres to shoot for.